How to apply for a domestic violence order

 - adjourn the application to another court date

-- make a final domestic violence order with the conditions that you asked for in your application (see page 36 for more information about final orders)
+- make a final domestic violence order with the conditions that you asked for in your application (see final orders for more information)

 - issue a warrant for the respondent’s arrest.

 If the respondent is not at court, and the police can show they have served the respondent, the magistrate can make a final domestic violence order.
 The magistrate must be satisfied any conditions included in your domestic violence order are supported by enough evidence.